-We are starting to run Ubuntu Bionic build containers for CodeShip Basic.
+We are now running Ubuntu Bionic build containers for CodeShip Basic.
 In general, the overall environment is setup and configured in the same way you are familiar with.
 Most existing build commands should continue to work the same.
-The underlying OS version is just getting upgraded, specifically to Ubuntu 18.04.2 LTS (Bionic Beaver).
+The underlying OS version is now Ubuntu 18.04.2 LTS (Bionic Beaver).

 If the build is running on Bionic, step 6 of the build will say

 Many underlying package and dependency versions changed in Bionic so it is possible you will encounter issues depending on your build configuration.
 If you get unexpected errors the first step is to clear your project’s dependency cache.
 You can also add the